Highlights of Tamil Nadu and Kerala

 Overnight in Kumarakom.

-Day 12 - Kumarakom-Alleppey (32 Km 1 hour) (full board)
+Day 12 - Kumarakom-Alleppey (32 Km, 1 Hour) (Full board)

-After breakfast, driver to Alleppy.
+After breakfast, drive to Alleppey.

-Overnight in Alleppey with full board on a Houseboat
+Overnight in Alleppey with full board on a houseboat.

 Day 13 - Alleppey-Thekkady (128 km, 3 hours 40 minutes)